avast/rabbitmq-scala-client/README.md

   consumer {
     name = "Testing" // this is used for metrics, logging etc.

+    consumerTag = Default // string or "Default"; default is randomly generated string (like "amq.ctag-ov2Sp8MYKE6ysJ9SchKeqQ"); visible in RabbitMQ management console

     queueName = "test"

+    prefetchCount = 100 // don't change if you have a reason to do so ;-)

     // should the consumer declare queue he wants to read from? declare {